arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Installing Docker

-Docker can be installed differently on different platforms.
+Docker is installed differently on different platforms.
 Check your platform documentation for more advice.
 For instance, here are the instructions for installing on [Arch Linux]() and [Ubuntu]().